pepstock-org/Charba-Wiki/docs/configuration/Tooltip.md

    /**
     * Returns text to render after an individual label.
-    * If returns null, it will be ignored.
+    * If returns null or an empty list, it will be ignored.
     *
     * @param chart chart instance
     * @param item tooltip item
-    * @return label to be applied.
+    * @return labels to be applied.
     */
-   default String onAfterLabel(IsChart chart, TooltipItem item){
+   default List<String> onAfterLabel(IsChart chart, TooltipItem item){
-      return Constants.EMPTY_STRING;
+      return Collections.emptyList();
    }
 }
 ```